Below is a list of terms and expressions used in legal texts associated with hunting:

 To pursue, chase, worry, stalk, mutilate, call, track, lie in wait for or search for an animal or attempt to do so, while in possession of a weapon, or to shoot, kill or capture an animal, or attempt to do so.

-A crossbow whose string is attached to the firing mechanism with a bolt in the groove.
+A crossbow of which the string is drawn and attached to the firing mechanism with an arrow on its bolt.

 Includes a male or female moose, or a calf.